Heatwave and high winds bring renewed wildfire threat in Australia

 * There were 11 fires burning in the state of South Australia, 71 in New South Wales and 38 in Victoria.

-* Family and friends of three U.S. firefighters killed in a plane crash in remote bushland last week were expected to attend a memorial service later on Thursday.
+* Berejiklian, firefighting officials and family of three U.S. firefighters killed in a plane crash in remote bushland last week, attended a memorial service where members of the aviation community paid their respects.

+* Three firefighters who were trying to contain blazes in the Orroral Valley near Canberra were reported injured after a tree fell on their truck on Wednesday night, the ABC reported.
+Officials in the capital did not immediately return requests for information.

-* Rating agency Moody’s on Wednesday warned that increasingly frequent and severe natural disasters related to climate change would likely put at risk the ‘AAA’ credit rating of the NSW state, where over 5.2 million hectares have burnt.
+* Rating agency Moody’s on Wednesday warned increasingly frequent and severe natural disasters related to climate change would likely put at risk the ‘AAA’ credit rating of NSW.

-Reporting by Paulina Duran in Sydney; Editing by Jane Wardell
+Reporting by Paulina Duran in Sydney; Editing by Jane Wardell and Lincoln Feast.